Homotopy types of diffeomorphisms groups of simplest Morse-Bott foliations on lens spaces, 2: Introduction

+consists of diffeomorphisms leaving invariant each level set of $\func$, i.e.\ preserving a singular foliation by level sets of $\func$.

+In a series of papers by the author, for the case when $\Mman$ is a compact surface and $\Pman$ is a one-dimensional manifold, i.e.\ $\Pman=\bR$ or $\Circle$, there were studied a ``large'' subset $\mathcal{F}(\Mman,\Pman) \subset \Ci{\Mman}{\Pman}$ of maps $\func\colon\Mman\to\Pman$ with isolated critical points (which includes all Morse maps).
+It was shown that for those $\func\in\mathcal{F}(\Mman,\Pman)$ the path components of the stabilizer $\Stabilizer{\func}$ are either contractible or homotopy equivalent to the circle (the latter happens only for few types of maps), see~\cite{Maksymenko:TA:2003,Maksymenko:AGAG:2006,Maksymenko:UMZ:ENG:2012,Maksymenko:TA:2020} for details, references, and applications to the homotopy types of the corresponding orbits of such functions, and~\cite{LeygonieBeers:JACT:2023} for applications to persistent homologies.
+However, the technique of those papers is essentially based on the fact that the leaves of those singular foliations are one-dimensional: this allowed to regard them as orbits of some vector fields (at least for oriented $\Mman$).

-In a recent series of joint papers by the author with O.~Khokhliuk~\cite{KhokhliukMaksymenko:IndM:2020,KhokhliukMaksymenko:PIGC:2020, KhokhliukMaksymenko:2022, KhokhliukMaksymenko:lens:2022} there were developed several techniques for computations of homotopy types of diffeomorphisms groups of Morse-Bott and more general classes of <<singular>> foliations in higher dimensions.
-In particular, \cite{KhokhliukMaksymenko:lens:2022} computes the homotopy types of diffeomorphisms groups of leaf preserving diffeomorphisms for mentioned above foliations of the solid torus and lens spaces.
-In this paper we find the relationship between those groups and the groups of diffeomorphisms sending leaves to leaves, see Theorems~\ref{th:Dlp_Dfol_he}, \ref{th:hom_type_solid_torus_groups}, \ref{th:DiffLpq_fol_homtype_a}, \ref{th:DiffLpq_fol_homtype} below.
+In a recent series of joint papers by the author with O.~Khokhliuk~\cite{KhokhliukMaksymenko:IndM:2020,KhokhliukMaksymenko:PIGC:2020, KhokhliukMaksymenko:2022, KhokhliukMaksymenko:JHRS:2023} there were developed several techniques for computations of homotopy types of diffeomorphism groups of Morse-Bott and more general classes of ``singular'' foliations in higher dimensions.
+In particular, the previous paper \cite{KhokhliukMaksymenko:JHRS:2023} computes the homotopy types of diffeomorphism groups of leaf preserving diffeomorphisms for mentioned above foliations of the solid torus and lens spaces.
+In the present paper we find the relationship between those groups and the groups of diffeomorphisms sending leaves to leaves, see Theorems~\ref{th:Dlp_Dfol_he}, \ref{th:DiffLpq_fol_homtype_a}, \ref{th:hom_type_solid_torus_groups}, \ref{th:DiffLpq_fol_homtype} below.